guard/listen/README.md

 * Move or rename the listened folder.
 * Update/reboot your OS.

-If you application keeps using the polling-adapter and you can't figure out why, feel free to [open an issue](https://github.com/guard/listen/issues/new) (and be sure to give all the details).
+If your application keeps using the polling-adapter and you can't figure out why, feel free to [open an issue](https://github.com/guard/listen/issues/new) (and be sure to give all the details).

 ## Development [![Dependency Status](https://gemnasium.com/guard/listen.png?branch=master)](https://gemnasium.com/guard/listen)